… which you’re welcome to take or leave.

 - Contribute more than the minimum: ALWAYS invest way more than the minimum amount that your employer automatically sets.
 Double it, or go higher if allowed.
 Pensions contributions come off gross salary so aren’t subject to tax and NI.
 The government also hands you a top-up contribution, and depending on your tax bracket this could result in a 20% or 40% increase.
 Think about it, that’s insane, where else would you get that immediate level of guaranteed increase on top of your initial investment? …and from the government!

-- Know your target: Understand the size of the pension pot you are aiming to save and use every ounce of your personal allowance to get there; that cash for a new car or push-the-boat-out holiday might just be better off going into your pension.
+- Set a target: Understand the size of the pension pot you are aiming to save and use every ounce of your personal allowance to get there; that cash for a new car or push-the-boat-out holiday might just be better off going into your pension.
 The earlier deposits can be made, the more you will benefit from compound growth, which over the long term will make a huge impact.

 - Stay on track: Even if life derails you, keep your end goal in mind.

 - Know when enough is enough: Don’t trade life experiences for a bigger pension once you’ve reached your target.
 It’s daunting I know, but if you’ve done the maths and are able to go with the ebb and flow of the markets over the longer term – have faith in the numbers.
+Retire early and do the stuff your mind or body won’t allow you to do in later years.

 - Seek good pension advice: you wouldn’t buy a car without some really good due diligence, so make sure you shop around.